Minnesota Precious Metals Sales Tax

 Does Minnesota Charge Sales Tax on Precious Metal Coins and Bars?

-Minnesota currently exempts precious metal bullion from sales tax.
+Minnesota currently exempts precious metal bullion and rounds from sales tax.

 Effective July 1, 2025:

-The sales tax exemption will expand to include coins and currency made of gold, silver, or other metals (as well as paper currency used as legal tender).
+There is a bill in the legislature to exempt sales tax that will expand to include coins and currency made of gold, silver, or other metals (as well as paper currency used as legal tender) but this bill has not yet passed.

 The exemption will apply to bullion, coins, and currency, as defined by law.